fuminoritanizawa/webpage/content/authors/admin/_index.md

 </p>

 <p>
-  Originally from Japan, I received my B.S. in Computational Biology from
+  Originally from Japan, I completed my B.S. in Computational Biology from
   <a href="https://www.hmc.edu/" target="_blank">Harvey Mudd College</a> and have conducted research at Scripps Research, Johns Hopkins University, and the National University of Singapore.
 </p>